 All of these changes broadened Dunkin’s customer base and target audience by accommodating more people within the market they were already penetrating.

 Invest in Market Penetration to Grow Better

-We just covered a number of reasons why market penetration is so beneficial to your business’s long term success.
-And as you’ve learned throughout this blog post, it’s a highly-effective growth strategy that’s typically low-risk.
+We just covered several reasons why market penetration is so beneficial to your business’s long-term success.
+And as you’ve learned throughout this blog post, it’s a highly effective growth strategy that’s typically low-risk.

-There are a number of market penetration strategies to choose from, plan, and implement at your company, so pick the best option for your goals and get started.
+There are many market penetration strategies to choose from, plan, and implement at your company, so pick the best option for your goals and get started.

 Editor's note: This post was originally published in August 2020 and has been updated for comprehensiveness.